JoaoTorrinhas/Drones-Scanning/README.md

 2. Open three terminals.

-3. In the first terminal, run the following command:
+3. In the first terminal, run the following command: sudo docker-compose up -d

+4. In the second terminal, run the following command: python3 app.py

+5. In the third terminal, run the following command: python3 obu_simulation.py